 We keep you informed.
 Academic reports are completed in Terms 2 and 4.
 Copies of these reports are forwarded to parents and /or agents.

-International students also receive additional progress reports in Terms 1 and 3.
+International Year 7-13 students also receive additional progress reports in Term 1.

 WHAT’S THE BASIC ACADEMIC PROGRAMME FOR STUDENTS?